IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 [/list]

 [h2] Code Improvement, Logging Improvement, LWOTC Support, Using The Soldier's Name, as well as the new image can be attributed to Rusty Dios.
 Thanks Rusty.[/h2]

+[h2] Code Refactor done by me[/h2]

+If you want to say more than thank you, feel free to [url=https://www.buymeacoffee.com/TheIslandRhythm]Buy me an apple[/url]

 [h3] How to find the Soldier's Internal Class Name or Full Name [/h3] Make sure that you have logging enabled, otherwise you will not see the logs!